-- 1 Start the Files and Settings Transfer Wizard. - 2 When the Files and Settings Transfer Wizard welcome screen appears, click Next. - On the Which computer is this? screen, click New Computer and click Next. - 4 On the Do you have a Windows XP CD? screen, click I will use the wizard from the Windows XP CD and click Next. - 5 When the Now go to your old computer screen appears, go to your old or source computer.
+- 1 Click the Start button, point to All Programs → Accessories → System Tools, and then click Files and Settings Transfer Wizard. - 2 When the Files and Settings Transfer Wizard welcome screen appears, click Next.

+- 3 On the Which computer is this? screen, click New Computer and click Next. - 4 On the Do you have a Windows XP CD? screen, click I will use the wizard from the Windows XP CD and click Next. - 5 When the Now go to your old computer screen appears, go to your old or source computer.
 Do not click Next at this time.